D12-Dev/OpenWorld/README.md

 # Open World - Server Files
 ## A Free Multiplayer Mod For Rimworld.

 Attention!
 This is a work in progress mod!
 Things are prone to breaking!
+If you find something broken please post it!

 Attention!
 Needs .Net 6.0 or newer to work!
 x32: https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.2-windows-x86-installer